Snickdx/WIJE/README.md

 ```
 SUBJECT: Article Review Request
 BODY:
+Re: Invitation to Review an Article for WIJE

 Dear {$reviewerName},

-Ref: {$submissionTitle}
+Ref: Manuscript entitled: {$submissionTitle}

 Following your comments on the above paper, the corresponding author has now submitted a revised manuscript.
 We would be most grateful if you could accept our invitation to serve for the second Stage of peer review and would please let us have your comments on the revision.

 If for any reason that you may not be able to review the revised manuscript or are not willing to undertake the review, please kindly let us know as soon as possible.
 You may e-mail us with your reply.

 The authors are naturally anxious about the progress on the paper, and we would appreciate your help in expediting the review process.
-We look forward to receiving your completed reviewer's report by {$reviewDueDate}
+We look forward to receiving your completed reviewer's report on the journal website by {$reviewDueDate}.

+The web site is {$contextUrl}

 We thank you in advance for your assistance.
 We realise that our expert reviewers greatly contribute to the high standards of the Journal, and we thank you for your present and future participation.

- The web site is {$contextUrl}
+If you do not have your username and password for the journal's web site, you can use this link to reset your password (which will then be emailed to you along with your username). {$passwordResetUrl}

 Submission URL: {$submissionReviewUrl}

 Best wishes and regards,

 {$editorialContactSignature}

 ```